 Risk Assessments for the school premises, including classroom areas, offices, kitchens, toilets, outdoor spaces etc., and for some curriculum subjects such as science and PE lessons.
 These are carried out at least annually and is co-ordinated by see Appendix A. Some Risk Assessment forms are available on-line at http://services.wiltshire.gov.uk/SchoolRiskAssessment.
 The Co-ordinator examines all completed risk assessments and recommends action on any significant risks.
 Completed forms are kept in the Risk Assessment file in the Finance Office.
 Please see Health & Safety File for guidance on completion of forms.

 Risk Assessments for Educational Visits.
-Proposed offsite visits are logged onto the LA Evolve system by the Educational Visits Co-Ordinator or relevant teacher, and a risk assessment completed and attached online.
+Proposed offsite visits are logged onto the LA Evolve system by the Educational Visits Co-ordinator or relevant teacher, and a risk assessment completed and attached online.
 The Headteacher can approve all visits except those involving adventurous activities, water, or overnight accommodation.
 The latter visits must be submitted to Wiltshire Council for approval.

 For any new events or arrangements specific risk assessments are carried out to ensure that children, staff and volunteers are as safe as possible.